Bancroft creator reveals why she killed off THAT major character in the series 2 premiere

 Sarah Parish provides: “I think they’ll be very upset.
 At the end of the last series, I got a lot of – not hate tweets, but a lot of: ‘God, I can’t believe you got away with it!
 It’s terrible!
 Poor Katherine!’
 So I think what they will expect is for that to resurface in this series, and of course, you know… [she’s] just snuffed out immediately.”

-However the occasions of collection one have additionally induced a rift between Elizabeth Bancroft and her son Joe (Adam Lengthy), who minimize all contact within the aftermath.
+However the occasions of sequence one have additionally brought about a rift between Elizabeth Bancroft and her son Joe (Adam Lengthy), who lower all contact within the aftermath.
 Now a contemporary homicide case has introduced him again into city with fiancé Annabel – however he’s decided to not reconnect along with his mum.

 “She’s still haunted by it, and her son is haunted by it,” Parish says.
 “Due to that, due to what she’s carried out, she will get her job.
 She’s the chief of police.